 Volunteer Coordinator - Dayna Coulter

 John McCallum is a graduate of the Douglas College Performing Arts program.
 They have worked with multiple theatre companies in the Lower-mainland.
-They thank everyone who has supported and continues to support local theatre performances, and they hope you enjoy today's performance and appreciate the efforts of both the cast and crew.
+They thank everyone who has supported and continues to support local theatre performances, and they hope you enjoy the production and appreciate the efforts of both the cast and crew.
 Thank you.